 Performance Measure 2 – Return to Group Care for CINA Youth

 In alignment with the Agency’s Permanency goals, the Contractor shall work to help a Child return home or to a lower level of care.
 The best outcomes for most Children will include a future where they do not return to FGCS after discharge.
 Accordingly, discharge from and return to FGCS will be monitored, and the Contractor may earn additional payment based on low levels of return to FGCS among CINA Youth.
+The Agency will be responsible for determining who is re-admitted to FGCS.

 Gold Standard (payment of an additional 2.5% of the measurement quarter's invoiced amount) – Greater than or equal to 93% of CINA Children discharged from FGCS in the measurement quarter will not return to FGCS within 365 days.